djstevenson/songs-to-the-siren/README.md

 The code behing the "Songs To The Siren" blog
 ---------------------------------------------

-songstothesiren.com is intended to go live by 1st March 2020.
-The main TODO before then is to replace Mailgun for sending emails with something else, probably just using the local sendmail initially.
+songstothesiren.com is intended to go live early March 2020.

 INIT test DB
 ============